 Awakening again, tee-shirt soaked with sweat and shivering on my mattress.
 Cold terror grips me as I slip back into the nightmare.
 With the girls cursing and shoving me for a split second and then I am somewhere else.

 More guards just letting me pass.
 No doubt, this is one delusion that I have not dealt with before.
-This time while sleeping I have stepped straight into the Loony Bin, grey walls, pale skeletal arms stretching and hands flapping, babbling visages, more cries for help.
+This time while sleeping I have stepped straight into the Loony Bin, grey walls, pale skeletal arms stretching and hands flapping, babbling visages, more pleas for help.
 Encountering a patient, then two, inmates perhaps, sad and shattered individuals wandering aimlessly in the halls, fingers tugging on open night robes and flimsy dresses.
 I skirt to avoid collisions.
 Eyes blank, they do not appear to see me.

 The workers are busy and few and I am sure there are cameras too, watching my every move.
 I am shuffling now like a convict with nowhere to go, creeping like a C.S.I. agent without a gun or a partner.
 Doors slamming around me, clamoring and bolting shut.
 It seems that I have tripped over the edge, dropped off that thin marginal line once again.
 Been there before!
 If you do not experience nightmares I feel sorry for you.
 It is a riot don’t you know?